Scientists are sounding the alarm. We could be just five short years away from 7.1 MILLION Americans being diagnosed with Alzheimer’s disease.

 It turns out your brain has its own built-in cleansing system.
 At certain times… when the conditions are just right… your body sends a rush of “cleaning fluids” through your brain to clear away the junk.

 These cerebral spinal fluids help scrub away the damaged proteins that can clog up your neural networks.
-And accumulated garbage, like the beta-amyloid plaques which are often a red flag for future cognitive decline, dementia, and Alzheimer’s get washed away.
+And accumulated garbage, like the tau and beta-amyloid plaques which are often a red flag for future cognitive decline, dementia, and Alzheimer’s get washed away.

 But here’s the thing.
 This process is only triggered when you’re asleep.
 And even then it doesn’t happen all the time.